 I am very grateful when you use my links to make a purchase ❤️

 Follow Not a Nomad blog on Bloglovin', the easiest way to keep up with your favorite blogs.Follow

 Here’s what you’ll see in three days on Lake Como

 - Menaggio, Villa Carlotta, & Villa Balbianello

 - Como, Nesso, & Bellagio

 Recommended Accomodation near Lake Como Of the places we stayed near Lake Como, these were my favorites and places I would return to!

-- Hotel Bellavista is located very centrally in Menaggio , and provides a beautiful view over the lake and excellent A/C for those summer months.
+Hotel Bellavista Located very centrally in Menaggio , and provides a beautiful view over the lake and excellent A/C for those summer months.
 Skip the hotel restaurant and go into town instead.

-- Hotel Glavjc had some of the best views of the lake, located in Torno on the east side, and was one of the most affordable accomodation options on Lake Como.
+Hotel Glavjc Some of the best views of the lake, located in Torno on the east side, and was one of the most affordable accomodation options on Lake Como.
 The interior is a little bit dated, but the sweeping lake views are worth it!
 The portions at the hotel restaurant were massive.

 Where to eat around Lake Como